theagenticguy/mcp/src/core-mcp-server/awslabs/core_mcp_server/static/PROMPT_UNDERSTANDING.md

     - Use `recommend` when: You want to find related content to a documentation page you're already viewing or need to find newly released information
     - Use `recommend` as a fallback when: Multiple searches have not yielded the specific information needed

+- Use `awslabs.frontend-mcp-server` for setting up the UI using React and leveraging the AWS Amplify libraries to connect to the AWS backend

 ### 2.2 Modern AWS Service Categories

 Map user requirements to these AWS categories: